petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-specifications.md

 1. Click *Save*.

 This creates a new specification called active ingredient.
-Now, create four more specifications for country of origin, flavor, ingredients, and suitable for vegans.
+Now, create the following four specifications following the steps above:

+* Country of origin
+* Flavor
+* Ingredients
+* Suitable for vegans.

 For ingredients, you must disable the *Use in Faceted Navigation* toggle.

 ## Adding Specifications to Products

-You must now add these specifications to products after creating them.
+The next step is to add these specifications to products.
 You can do this through the product configuration page.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.

-1. Select *Sap Infused Maple Syrup* created earlier.
+1. Select *Sap Infused Maple Syrup*.

 1. Scroll down to the *Specifications* section.